jetbrains-academy/introduction_to_python/Functions/Args and kwargs/task.md

 rather than positional arguments.
 Another way to call this function is shown in call 2 and, that will give us the same output.

-Look at the code and modify the code below the function `cat()` in the code editor, so that it prints the following:
+Modify the code below the function `cat()` in the code editor, so that it prints the following:
 ```text
 -- This cat would eat if you gave it anything